sachinkkurle/PCFJumpStart/README.md

 PCF Jump Starter Kit - This library contains components which are commonly used and required to migrate your application on PCF

-Student-Sample - Sample Application to learn Eureka discovery, Zuul Routing, logging and zipkin traces
+Demo Client - Sample Application to learn Eureka discovery, Zuul Routing, logging and zipkin traces

 ==========================================================================